Rui-Chun/ESP32-OLSRv2-Mesh/README.md

 How to define a reasonable metric?
 How to compute routing?
+How detailed the report should be?

 I can implement basics and discuss entensions.

 TODO:
 1. timer out and delete.
 2. node type switch.
+3. send out TC msg
+4. calculate routing set.